Validation refers to the process by which new programmes are considered for approval at the University of Northampton.

 - Staff (both academic and professional services)

 The validation process also ensures that the programme is aligned with the University’s Strategic Plan and Changemaker Plus and that all external requirements are met particularly in relation to Quality Assurance Agency (QAA) Subject Benchmark Statements and the Framework for Higher Education Qualifications (FHEQ).

 The validation process is underpinned by externality, peer review and the student voice being central to all considerations.

 The validation process is maintained by the Quality Unit which ensures that it is proportionate to the scope of the provision being considered whilst being both robust and responsive.

 For more detailed information please see the Validation Handbook.
-The 2017-18 version and its appendices are now available.
-Download the new programme and module specification templates.
+The 2018-19 version and its appendices are now available.
+Download the current programme and module specification templates.
 The 2019-20 version of the Validation Handbook will be made available over the summer of 2019.

 General queries in relation to validation processes can be sent to firstname.lastname@example.org.

 - Designed to adapt to 21st century teaching.

 - 24/7 library and learning zone.